Water Softening Articles

 • Salt bridging: Salt bridging occurs when salt is unable to dissolve.
 This happens when pellet salt sitting at the bottom turns to a mushy texture, or when solar salt clumps together into one large crystal.
 Both interfere with the system’s ability to make brine because the water cannot properly dissolve the salt when it is not in its intended form.

-If none of the above issues are responsible for excess water in your brine tank, you may need to call in the experts.
+If none of the above issues are responsible for excess water in your brine tank, you may need to call an expert.
 Here are a few examples of other potential issues:

 • Drain line issues: Damage or blockage to your drain line can sometimes cause the water level to rise.
 This may require repair or replacement.

 • Electronic problems: Sometimes, your water softener’s circuit board or other electronics can malfunction.
 A simple check is to confirm that your system is displaying the correct time or day.
-If the problem is more complex, this is definitely something you want to leave to your local water expert.
+If the problem is more complex, it’s likely best handled by a trained water treatment professional.

 #4: Get Help